OpenDMA/opendma-spec/OpenDMA-Spec.md

   A *Repository* represents a place where all Objects are stored.
 It represents the *context* defined in §4.
 Classes inside one Repository need not be valid in another Repository.

 - Document
   A *Document* is the atomic element users work on in a content based environment.
 It can be compared to a file in a file system.
-But unlike files, it may consist of multiple octet streams.
-So a webpage can be stored as one Document that consists of the HTML data and all additional image data.
-Also a TIFF image of a page can be stored as one Document that contains the TIFF image itself as well as a JPEG thumbnail and some XML annotations.
+Unlike files, it may consist of multiple octet streams.
+These contnt streams can for example old images of the individual pages that make up the document.
   A Document is able to keep track of its changes (versioning) and manage the access to it (checkin and checkout).

 - ContentElement